madanimkhitar22-beep/PiTrust-Infrastructure-Protocol/README.md

 # PiTrust Infrastructure Protocol 🚀

-> A decentralized infrastructure for **digital trust, identity, and governance** within the Pi Network ecosystem — now fully connected to the PiQuantum Intelligence Layer.
+> **Foundational Layer for Digital Trust, Identity, and Governance** within the **Pi Network ecosystem** — seamlessly integrated with the **PiQuantum Intelligence Layer** for a quantum-secure, AI-powered infrastructure.

 ---